soso0024/doshisha-pattern-recognition-final-report-_Time-Series-Library/README.md

   --num_workers 0
   ```

-- for Crossformer
+- Training command for Crossformer
-  - change parameter to `--model Crossformer`
+  - change the model parameter to `--model Crossformer`

+- Test command for both models
+  - change the training parameter to `--is_training 0`

 # Time Series Library (TSLib)
 TSLib is an open-source library for deep learning researchers, especially for deep time series analysis.